 Drunk Driving Penalties

 The first penalty for OVI in Ohio is a minor suspension of the license, a reinstatement fee, and proof that the driver still has Insurance.
 Some of these suspensions are as little as a few days.
 Now, repeat offenders and do have a bit more of a stiff time.
-Anyone with a second OVI will face at least 10 days in jail, hundreds of dollars in fines and a license suspension between one and five years.
+Anyone with a second OVI will face at least 10 days in jail, hundreds of dollars in fines, and a license suspension between one and five years.

-Under Annie’s law in Ohio, a drunk driving penalty can include an ignition interlock device can go into effect if someone has prior OVI offenses and killed a person in a DUI crash.
+Under Annie’s law in Ohio, a drunk driving penalty can include an ignition interlock device that can go into effect if someone has prior OVI offenses and killed a person in a DUI crash.
 Interlock devices can last for 6 to 18 months.

 Studies are mixed on whether ignition interlock devices or ignition locks were effective.
 The consensus among researchers is that in five out of six instances, interlocks reduce the likelihood of additional offenses when the interlock was on the vehicle.
 That means after 18 months when the interlock ignition device comes off that person is just as likely to re-offend as any other OVI multiple offender.